saetar/PokerLearning/README.md

 ## PokerLearner Instructions
 To run the program, you must have python3.

-Simply clown or download the repository and cd into the root directory.
+Simply clone or download the repository and cd into the root directory.
 Then type:
 `python3 main.py <num_hands> <opponent_type>`

 Opponent types include: